electron/electron/docs/api/browser-window.md

 are within the content view--only that they exist.
 Sum any extra width and height areas you have within the overall content view.

+Calling this function with a value of `0` will remove any previously set aspect ratios.

 #### `win.previewFile(path[, displayName])` _macOS_

 * `path` String - The absolute path to the file to preview with QuickLook.
 This